romcal/romcal/README.md

  * National liturgical calendars for country specific calendars.
  * Richly commented code to help developers and contributors understand how the module works.

-NOTE: This module uses [Moment](http://momentjs.com/) and [lodash](http://lodash.com/) for calculations and operations.
+NOTE: This module uses [Moment.js](http://momentjs.com/) and [Lodash](http://lodash.com/) for calculations and operations.
 Additional plugins such as [Range](https://github.com/gf3/moment-range) and [Recur](https://github.com/c-trimm/moment-recur) are used to extend date computation functionality.

 ## Module Robustness & Data Integrity <a name="disclaimer"></a>
 *Calendar entries for this module are pulled from various sources from the net.
 As such their accuracy cannot be ensured.
 If you find an incorrect calendar entry (e.g. wrong date, wrong feast type, spelling issue, typos), you are most welcome to contribute to the source code or inform me so that the necessary changes can be made to make this a more robust and reliable module*

-*Romcal's code logic is developed according to calendar requirements descibed in various church documents sourced from the internet (and even from Wikipedia).
+*romcal's code logic is developed according to calendar requirements descibed in various church documents sourced from the internet (and even from Wikipedia).
 If you notice discrepancies between romcal's output and actual liturgical dates, please do contribute your fixes or submit an issue on GitHub.*

 ### Testing romcal
 romcal employs `TDD` using `mocha` and `should`.